 Mr Saxena added that the engine and the first three coaches of the Hampi Express were worst hit due to the collision.
 "The first bogey is guard-cum-luggage-cum passenger coach; the second and third are general compartments.
 While the first and the third coaches derailed, the second remained on the tracks," he said.

 The police have registered a case against the driver of the express train and his assistant.
-Both were injured in the accident and are currently recovering in a hospital.
+Both were received minor injuries in the accident.
+They were questioned by the police today.

 A relief train with medical supplies and a special train were sent from Bangalore to Penukonda to help the injured.
 Stranded passengers have now begun arriving at the Bangalore City Railway Station.
 While some of them reached Bangalore on the special train, others were brought to the city by bus.